Skip to main content

 Data Strategy Checklist for Digital Transformation

-While an effective data usage lays down path for business competitive edge, data harnessing stands at the core of a competitive business model.
+While practical data usage can help a business gain a competitive edge, data harnessing is at the core of a competitive business model.
+Modern industry calls ‘data’ an asset with high saleable value and essential for day-to-day processes.

 Data Strategy for DX Implementation

-A well-defined data strategy, aligned with the digitalization efforts, forms a strong basis for the successful Digital Transformation (DX/DT) process.
+A well-defined data strategy aligned with digitalization efforts forms a strong basis for the successful Digital Transformation process.
+It is a key checklist for developing a practical roadmap for DX implementation, which companies pursue as part of their IT modernization.

 Data Strategy for DX Implementation

-• Business-IT Collaboration
+1) Business-IT Collaboration

-• Spread Vision
+2) Spread Vision

-• Define key metrics and success path
+3) Define key metrics and the success path

-• Technology investment planning
+4) Technology investment planning

 Creating an Effective Data Strategy